On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Main results

-\subsection{Main results}
+\section{Main results}

-Our main achievement is the development of a novel technique for analysing geometric properties of the boundary $\partial E_\eps$, enabling a local representation for the boundary around every boundary point $x \in \partial E_\eps$ via graphs of Lipschitz continuous functions.
-We employ this representation to obtain a classification of points on the boundary of $\varepsilon$-neighbourhoods of compact planar sets.
+Our main achievement is the development of a novel technique for analysing the geometric properties of the boundary $\partial E_\eps$.
+This approach enables a local representation of the boundary around every boundary point $x \in \partial E_\eps$ using graphs of Lipschitz-continuous functions.
+We employ this representation to obtain a classification of the boundary points of $\varepsilon$-neighbourhoods of compact planar sets.
+The strength of our elementary approach compared to existing literature is that it requires no restrictions on the radius $\eps$.
+See Section~\ref{Section_Context} for a discussion of previous work on $\eps$-neighbourhoods.

-Our first main result establishes that for any compact set $E \in\R^2$ and $\eps > 0$, each boundary point $ x \in \partial E_\eps$ is either a smooth point (in the sense that, in a neighbourhood of $x$, $\partial E_\eps$ is a $C^1$-curve) or falls into exactly one of eight distinct categories of \emph{singularities}. \begin{theorem_without} Let $E \subset \R^2$ be compact, $\eps > 0$, and let $x \in \partial E_\eps$ be a boundary point of $E_\varepsilon$ that is not smooth.
+Our first main result establishes that for any compact set $E \in\R^2$ and $\eps > 0$, each boundary point $ x \in \partial E_\eps$ is either a smooth point (in the sense that the restriction of $\partial E_\eps$ into a neighbourhood of $x$ is a $C^1$-curve) or falls into exactly one of eight distinct categories of singularities. \begin{theorem_without} Let $E \subset \R^2$ be compact, $\eps > 0$, and let $x \in \partial E_\eps$ be a boundary point of $E_\varepsilon$ that is not smooth.
 Then $x$ belongs to precisely one of the following eight categories:

-\end{theorem_without} Definition~\ref{Def_classification_of_singularities} contains a rigorous definition of these categories, but for indicative sketches of the singularity types, see Figure~\ref{Figure_Types_of_Singularities}.
+\end{theorem_without} The precise definitions of these categories are given in Definition~\ref{Def_classification_of_singularities}.
+For indicative sketches of the different types of singularities, see Figure~\ref{Figure_Types_of_Singularities}.

 The proof of Theorem~\ref{Thm_Main_1} is based on the construction of a local boundary representation, given in Proposition~\ref{Prop_local_representation_exists}, that allows us to treat small parts of the boundary $\partial E_\eps$ as finite unions of graphs of continuous functions.
-This representation in turn relies on a local contribution property, Proposition~\ref{Prop_local_contribution}, which states that the geometry of the boundary near each boundary point $x \in \partial E_\eps$ essentially depends on contributions from points $y \in E$ in at most two directions.
+This representation is akin to the one provided in~\cite[Definition~6.3]{Rataj_Zajicek_On_the_structure_of_sets_with_PR} for the boundaries of sets with positive reach.
+Our representation is independent of this, and instead directly utilises the specific geometry of the $\eps$-neighbourhood boundary.
+It relies on a local contribution property, Proposition~\ref{Prop_local_contribution}, which states that the geometry of the boundary near each boundary point $x \in \partial E_\eps$ essentially depends on contributions from points $y \in E$ in at most two directions.

-Using these same ingredients, we establish our second main result regarding the cardinality of the different types of singularities.
+Building further on these ideas, we establish our second main result regarding the cardinalities of the different types of singularities.